paulcosmos/new-world-template/content/services/sprinkler-installation.md

 ---
 ## Fire Sprinkler Installation

 In the past, fire sprinklers would require enormous water tanks to supply the systems.
-Thanks to their intuitive design, Sprinkle Safe can be connected directly to your property's existing mains water supply so that you barely notice it’s there until it’s needed.
+Thanks to modern, innovative designs, sprinklers can now be connected directly to your property's existing mains water supply so that you barely notice it’s there until it’s needed.

 * Sprinkler systems are now a legal requirement in Wales.
 * Installation by a team with over 25 years total experience